kugogt/University_Projects/Personal_Project/ML_House_Prediction/README.md

 # 🏡 King County House Price Prediction – Python Version

-Hello! 👋 This is my personal **Machine Learning** project, originally born from a university course where we didn’t use Python.
+Ciao! 👋 This is my personal **Machine Learning** project, originally born from a university course where we didn’t use Python.
 I decided to **rebuild the entire pipeline in Python** to deepen my understanding of the process.

 Compared to the original KNIME version, this Python implementation adds several new components and improvements.